noi-techpark/documentation/FLIGHTRULES.md

 due to low memory error.
 NB: Do not forget the SPDX identifier at the end, and to add multiple `Copyright` lines, if you have more than one copyright holder over several years.

-### I want to define a pattern to associate various files to a license

-**!!TODO!!**

-### I want to make my multi-license project REUSE compliant

-If you have more than one license, create a LICENSES folder and put your license texts there.

-    mkdir LICENSES
-    wget https://raw.githubusercontent.com/spdx/license-list/master/GPL-3.0.txt -O LICENSES/GPL-3.0.txt
-    wget https://raw.githubusercontent.com/spdx/license-list/master/CC-BY-SA-4.0.txt -O LICENSES/CC-BY-SA-4.0.txt

-The SPDX identifier is already encoded within the license file name, hence we do not need to add it to the head of the file itself.

 ### I want to create a project for ODH